 Welcome to the Eastern Michigan University Just-In-Time Mentoring program landing page!

-This initiative allows EMU student teachers and others to connect with veteran educator mentors regarding issues big and small that may arise during the student teaching experience.
+This initiative allows EMU student teachers and others to connect with a veteran educator mentor regarding issues big and small that may arise during the student teaching experience.

 Do you have questions about:

 - Teaching in a virtual environment?

 - Your relationship with your cooperating teacher?

 If so and if you would like to participate in this mentoring opportunity, we invite you to send us an email with your question(s).
 Please carefully copy-and-paste this address: [email protected], being sure to use your EMU Gmail account.
 Emails from other accounts will not receive replies.

 Upon receipt of your email, an EMU Department of Teacher Education faculty member will send you a timely—and hopefully helpful—response, generally within 24 hours (hence the program’s Just In Time moniker.)